-Finding the right camera for portrait photography will make a real difference to your people pictures.
-True, smartphones are gaining ever-prettier portrait modes that simulate shallow depth of field, but to produce professional-quality portraits with depth, a high-quality camera and lens are required.
+Finding the right camera for portrait photography will make a significant difference to your people pictures.
+True, smartphones are gaining increasingly sophisticated portrait modes that simulate shallow depth of field, but to produce professional-quality portraits with depth, a high-quality camera and lens are required.
 Portrait photography is a tricky art to master, but capturing the character and charisma of a human subject is an immensely rewarding challenge.

 We’ve focused on interchangeable-lens cameras for this guide, as most compact (ie fixed-lens) cameras cannot give the magical portrait combination of a short telephoto lens for flattering features and a large maximum aperture for throwing out the background.
-You can see our guide to the best lenses for portrait photography for help here.
+See our guide to the best lenses for portrait photography for help here.

 We’ve picked out camera options for a range of budgets, with affordable options as well as the top-end models.
 There will be a great portrait camera here for you, regardless of your skill level and budget.